brainhack-school2020/ADHDsubtypes_project/README.md

 These four scores are used as the 4 self report symptoms measures.
 Test-retest correlation for 18-29 years old ranges from 0,8 to 0,92 depending on items.

-IVA-II : Behavioral test.
+* IVA-II : Behavioral test.
 Participants are presented with visual and auditive stimuli (numbers).
 If the stimulus is 1, whether it is visual or auditive, subjects must click as quickly as possible.
 If the stimulus is 2, whether it is visual or auditive, subjects must refrain from clickling.
 Stimuli are presented in a randomized order and at random time.
 2 main scales are extracted, comprising 2 subscales each.
 1st main scale is Attention Quotient (AQ) and its subscales are AQ auditive and AQ visual.
 2nd main scale is Response Control Quotient (RCQ) and its subscales are RCQ auditive and RCQ visual.

-Electroencephalography : 19 electrodes caps were used, positioned according to the 10-20 international system and referenced to both ear lobes.
+*  Electroencephalography (EEG) : 19 electrodes caps were used, positioned according to the 10-20 international system and referenced to both ear lobes.
 Recordings lasted 5 minutes, were participants were instructed to be as still as possible and to keep their eyes opened.
 The Mitsar System 201 and WinEEG (Mitast) softwares were used for recording.
 Test-retest and split-half correlations were higher than 0,9.

-All of these data were first preprocessed using [preprocessing.py](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/preprocessing.py) and [pre_preprocess_analysis.ipynb](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/pre_preprocess_analysis.ipynb).

-Then, data description and visualization was done in the [Viz.ipynb](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/Viz.ipynb) file.
+Data description and visualization was done in the [Viz.ipynb](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/Viz.ipynb) file.

 Then, eeg scalp plots were created in the [Scalp_Plots.ipynb](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/Scalp_Plots.ipynb), where statistical tests were also computed on eeg data.

 Finally, the main analysis can be found in the [main_analyses.ipynb](https://github.com/brainhack-school2020/SNF_ADHDsubtypes_project/blob/master/main_analyses.ipynb) file.
 They consist of Principal Component Analysis, a dimension reduction technique that was applied to the 3 types of data in order to extract possible pertinent features that were later used in the classification of ADHD subtypes and gender.
 Classification was made using a k-nearest neighbors method, with and without PCA, in order to investigate the effect of PCAs on classification of gender and ADHD.

 ## Results